 In the United States, you must be at least 18 years old for saline implants, or 22 for silicone implants.
 In Queensland, Australia, the law requires patients to be at least 18 years old.
 In other Australian states, there is no age limit.
 Breast usually stop developing around 17-21 years old, so you’re unlikely to find cosmetic surgeons in Australian performing this procedure on anyone under the age of 18.

 You feel that your breasts are too small, asymmetrical or appear “empty”

-If your current breast size prevents you from wearing the type of tops you’d love to wear, or makes you insecure to be in a swimsuit or be intimate with your significant other, you may benefit from breast augmentation surgery.
-Studies have shown that this procedure can improve a patient’s confidence and self-esteem regarding breast size.
+If your current breast size is not to your liking, you may benefit from breast augmentation surgery.
+Studies have shown that this procedure can improve a patient’s satisfaction regarding breast size.